-The Ediacaran fossils offer a remarkable insight into Earth’s transformation over half a billion years ago when our planet evolved from a microbial world into one teeming with diverse life forms.
-You can step back in time and walk across the ancient seafloor, where countless fossils reveal a once-thriving marine ecosystem.
-The unique preservation sets these fossils apart, providing a glimpse of life as it existed.
-A Devoid of predators, skeletal structures, and soft-bodied organisms thrived in this ecosystem, engaging in movement, reproduction, and scavenging activities.
+These Ediacaran fossils found at Nilpena offer a remarkable insight into Earth’s transformation over half a billion years ago, when our planet evolved from a microbial world into one teeming with diverse life forms.
+One can step back in time and walk across the ancient seafloor, where countless fossils reveal a once-thriving marine ecosystem.

 SUPPORT US